vanshika-jain/Machine-Learning/README.md

 It consists of some of the data wrangling, feature engineering, and modeling I tried in order to achieve a score of 83%.

 * Some of the inputs have been taken from other people's blogs and various other sources.
-* The model scored in the 5100 bracket of #Kaggle, so the I'd say the first shot is not bad
+* The model is in the top 44% of other #Kaggle kernels, so I'd say the first shot is not bad